 - In the afternoon, tie on your apron for your hands-on Cooking Class 3 including the preparation of antipasto, pasta, main course and dessert, followed by dinner with the foods that were made in class.
 Toast with a good glass of local white or red wine.
 Everyone eats together with Anna and her family.

-Day 5: Cooking Class 4 & Visit to Winery
+Day 5: Cooking Class 4 & Afternoon Free To Visit Sirmione

 - Breakfast is served

-- In the afternoon, tie on your apron for your hands-on Cooking Class 4 including the preparation of antipasto, pasta, main course and dessert.
+- In the morning, tie on your apron for your hands-on Cooking Class 4 including the preparation of antipasto, pasta, main course and dessert.

 - Lunch on your own.
 (Don’t worry – you’ll enjoy your creations this evening!)

 - Afternoon free.
 Suggestion – visit Sirmione, with its 13th-century Scalinger Castle and the medieval city in a tiny peninsula jutting out into the lake.
 Sirmione has charmed visitors for centuries: from the Roman poet Catullus (today you can still visit the Grotto of Catullus), to Nobel-prize winning Italian poet Giosuè Carducci, to opera singer Maria Callas whose villa still perches overlooking the shores of the lake.